erikmaide/Robofriends/README.md

-# Robofriends
+# robofriends
-Robofriends app created using React &amp; Redux
+Tutorial for udemy course - React + Redux

+To run the project:

+1. Clone this repo
+2. Run `npm install`
+3. Run `npm start`